-The IEEE new initiative process allows for new initiative proposals to be evaluated at any time during the year via a two-stage submission process.
+The IEEE new initiative process allows for proposals to be evaluated at any time during the year via a two-stage submission process.
 This process aims to:

 Typical new initiatives are expected to require US$100,000 or more for a 12-month period.
 However, any project proposed to the New Initiative Committee with a total budget exceeding US$40,000 will be considered a New Initiative.
 Multi-year funding is allowable, with a maximum of up to three 12-month periods.